 Things changed dramatically on 29 April 1942.
 That night York was bombed; St Helen suffered some damage to the west front and roof, St Martin was destroyed by fire.
 St Helen became the parish church and although the St Martin congregation moved for a time to St Michael Spurriergate, by 1946 all services were at St Helen.
 The arrangement was not ideal; the church was much smaller than St Martin had been, the organ was in a poor state and there was little space for the choir.
 Old links had been broken, and all the city centre churches continued to suffer from the loss of population from the city centre.
 But St Helen had become the civic church, and with the arrival of Canon Noel Porter in 1955 after the death of Canon Bell the church took on an even more prominent place in the city and became one of the city centre's most popular and well attended churches.
 The organ was renewed, more old decorative glass installed in the windows, the south aisle reredos and altar which survived the bombing of St Martin installed at St Helen, and the chancel reordered in 1972.

 Things cannot remain the same.
 Canon Porter had other responsibilities beside St Helen, and there were too many small churches for each to have a priest to themselves.
 After Canon Porter's time various experiments were tried in city centre organisation, and the role of St Helen as the civic church was removed.
-In 1995 the benefice gained a new link with St Olave under a single vicar, the Reverend Tony Hodge, St Martin gained a new purpose, and as the congregation at St Helen declined it was decided to cease regular Sunday worship at St Helen at Easter 2003.
+In 1995 the benefice gained a new link with St Olave under a single vicar.
+St Martin gained a new purpose, and as the congregation at St Helen declined it was decided to cease regular Sunday worship at St Helen at Easter 2003.
 Weekday services continued until May 2009.

 The Twenty-first century